dvl/abbr-doacoes/README.md

 # Licença

-Copyright (C) André Luiz <contato@xdvl.info> - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential
+Copyright (C) André Luiz (contato@xdvl.info) - All Rights Reserved.

+Unauthorized copying of this file, via any medium is strictly prohibited.

+Proprietary and confidential.

 * Your use of the item is restricted to a single installation.
 * You may use the item in work which you are creating for your own purposes or for your client.